Weaving Cultural Identities

 INSPIRATION FROM LOCAL PRAYER RUGS

 Weaving and textile arts are universal mediums that transcend time, space, and language; many textile designs, including those found in prayer rugs, have a unique ability to connect communities through the depiction of local motifs, patterns, materials, and landmarks.
-Local prayer rugs are associated with a spiritual connection to place, and in essence a connection to peoples through a shared experience of space.
-By connecting communities through place, and by integrating motifs and design elements from each cultural and artistic traditions, this project encourages artists to dig deeper in order to explore their own sense of cultural identity, while representing part of a larger, local narrative that both honors ancestral legacies and celebrates inter-cultural relations.
+Local prayer rugs are associated with a spiritual connection to place and, in essence, a connection to peoples through a shared experience of space.
+By connecting communities through place, and by integrating motifs and design elements from different cultural and artistic traditions, this project encourages artists to dig more deeply in order to explore their own sense of cultural identity, while representing part of a larger, local narrative that both honours ancestral legacies and celebrates inter-cultural relations.

-This project is further inspired by a successful initiative in Edmonton, Alberta to develop a Canadian Prayer Rug.
+This project was further inspired by a successful initiative in Edmonton, Alberta, to develop a Canadian Prayer Rug.
 This initiative was developed in 2016 by a nonprofit Muslim youth group called Green Room as a means of highlighting the city’s rich landscape and unique history of their Muslim community.
-This project was developed with extensive research and community input by both Muslim groups as well as Indigenous groups who had inhabited the land for several generations, the project was infused with even greater profundity.
+With extensive research and community input from Muslim and Indigenous groups who had inhabited the land for several generations, the project was infused with even greater profundity.

-Similarly, the Vancouver project engages groups from diverse cultural backgrounds to work with Muslim artists and First Nations groups to reconcile lost heritage, share, learn and celebrate cultural knowledge, symbolism and self-identification through textile traditions.
-As artists expand on the concept of Canadian Prayer Rugs, this also becomes an exploration of the multiple narratives of Vancouver, developed through the storytelling of diverse multicultural perspectives.
+Similarly, the Vancouver project engaged groups from diverse cultural backgrounds to work with Muslim artists and First Nations groups to reconcile lost heritage, share, learn and celebrate cultural knowledge, symbolism and self-identification through textile traditions.
+As these artists expanded on the concept of Canadian Prayer Rugs, the project became an exploration of the multiple narratives of Vancouver, developed through the storytelling of diverse multicultural perspectives.
 As the Weaving Cultural Identities exhibition tours Canada during the next two years, the dialogue will continue in diverse settings and venues.

 Featured Textile Artists